rychnovsky/E5IoT_project/README.md

 ## Idea pool

-- send a push notification to user mobile phone, when someone is sharing location with him
+- send a push notification to user's mobile phone, when someone is sharing location with him
-- continuous location sharing
+- continuous location sharing - another type of Photon is required